 Some insurance companies require that collision centers use aftermarket parts that might not be up to snuff with manufacturer specifications.
 This makes it important for you to find out exactly which kinds of repair parts were used when restoring your vehicle.

-If inferior parts are used to repair your vehicle, it could have a major impact on the performance of the vehicle, as well as what happens if you should be involved in another collision.
+If the mechanic uses inferior parts to repair your vehicle, it could have a major impact on the performance of the vehicle, as well as what could happen if you get into another collision.

 The reason insurance companies will insist on this is that used parts are far cheaper than original equipment parts are, and that means they can save on any amounts paid to your collision center.
 However, this is definitely not to your advantage, and it could even create a safety issue with your future driving of the vehicle.

-For this reason, you should insist on seeing the invoice which details all parts used in the restoration of your vehicle, so you can be sure that high-quality parts were used during the collision repair.
+For this reason, you should insist on seeing the invoice which details all the restoration of your vehicle, so you can be sure that there were high-quality parts.